 Commission.

-ACTION: Final rule.
+ACTION: Proposed rule.

-SUMMARY: The Nuclear Regulatory Commission (NRC) is amending the licensing, inspection, and annual fees charged to its applicants and licensees.
-The amendments are necessary to implement the Omnibus Budget Reconciliation Act of 1990 (OBRA-90), as amended, which requires that the NRC recover approximately 94 percent of its budget authority in fiscal year (FY) 2003, less the amounts appropriated from the Nuclear Waste Fund (NWF).
-The amount to be recovered for FY 2003 is approximately \$526.3 million.
+SUMMARY: The Nuclear Regulatory

+Commission (NRC) is proposing to

+amend the licensing, inspection, and

+annual fees charged to its applicants

+and licensees.
+The proposed

+amendments are necessary to

+implement the Omnibus Budget

+Reconciliation Act of 1990 (OBRA-90),

+as amended, which requires that the

+NRC recover approximately 94 percent

+of its budget authority in fiscal year (FY)

+2003, less the amounts appropriated

+from the Nuclear Waste Fund (NWF).

+The amount to be recovered for FY 2003

+is approximately \$526.3 million.